On February 17, 2009, all television broadcast stations are required to stop

 their television signals over the air - either through a set-top antenna or an outside antenna.

-continue to provide you with the same service that you're getting now.
+current cable connection, converter box, or satellite receiver will continue to provide you with the same service

 digital signals into the analog signals older sets were designed to use.
-If your set is less
+If you have a high-definition

-than 2-3 years old, it probably has a digital tuner, but you need to check the instruction manual
+you need to check the instruction manual

 or the manufacturer's website to be sure.
 For the last few years, retailers have been required